 Laboratory safety includes rules, regulations and handling instructions in the areas of biosafety, chemical safety, radiation safety and fire safety.
 It also includes waste management, risk assessments and environment and sustainability.

 Biosafety means the protection of people and environment from exposure to contagious biological material generated in the laboratory.

-Issues regarding biosafety safety can be reported to the department's contact person for laboratory biosafety or to the Biosafety coordinator in Biomedicum, Carina Bengtsson, or to the Biosafety coordinator at Karolinska Institutet, Jenny Karlsson.
+Issues regarding biosafety safety can be reported to the department's contact person for biosafety, or to the Biosafety coordinator at Karolinska Institutet, Carina Bengtsson.